stoatsnhoney/add-frame-range-presets-blender-addon/README.md

 ## Known Issues
 You may get an error when installing the add-on.
 I am still figuring out how to avoid this, but my testing indicates the add-on works properly upon closing and reopening Blender.

+If the add-on does not appear in the Output Properties tab, try deactivating then reactivating it.

 Also available on [Gumroad](http://stoatsnhoney.gumroad.com).